-In New Hampshire, there are 27 degree-granting institutions, according to a 2015-2016 report by the National Center for Education Statistics (NCES).
-Of these, 13 are public, 12 are non-profit private schools, and 2 are for-profit private schools.
+In New Hampshire, there are 25 degree-granting institutions, according to a 2018-2019 report by the National Center for Education Statistics (NCES).
+Of these, 13 are public, 12 are non-profit private schools, and no for-profit private schools in the state.

-To attend one of the state’s 4-year public institutions, residents will pay an average of $15,650, according to Collegeboard.org’s 2016-2017 report.
-Out of state students will pay closer to $27,190.
-Both tuition rates are among the highest in the nation.
+The NCES reports that in order to attend one of the state’s 4-year public institutions, residents will pay an average of $16,329, one of the highest in-state tuition rates in the nation.
+Out of state students will pay closer to $29,447, also well above the national average.

 Residents whose chosen major is not offered at a New Hampshire school are invited to enroll at public schools in Connecticut, Maine, Massachusetts, Rhode Island or Vermont at a significantly reduced tuition rate, thanks to the New England Board of Higher Education (NEBHE) and its Regional Student Program (RSP).
-In the 2016-2017 school year alone, over 9,000 New England residents saved an estimated $60 billion in tuition through this program!
+In the 2019-2020 school year alone, over 9,200 New England residents saved an estimated $63.5 million in tuition through this program!

 About Online Colleges in New Hampshire

-In 2012 the NCES reported that 17.6% of undergraduate students in New Hampshire were enrolled in fully online degree programs.
-Another 6.2% were enrolled in hybrid of online and on-campus courses.
-Since then the numbers have continued to rise.
+In 2018 the NCES reported that a staggering 63.8% of undergraduate students in New Hampshire were enrolled in fully online degree programs.
+That’s far more than any other state in the country.
+Another 4.5% were enrolled in a hybrid of online and on-campus courses.

-Private, non-profit school Southern New Hampshire University offers over 200 online degree programs in fields such as accounting, business administration, marketing, psychology, nursing, sports management and many more.
+Private, non-profit school Southern New Hampshire University offers over 200 online degree programs in fields such as accounting, business, education, engineering, technology and many more.
 Their online students have access to an online library, tutoring and 24/7 tech support.

-Through the Community College System of New Hampshire students at all 7 of the state’s community colleges have access to 100% online learning courses.
+Through the Community College System of New Hampshire students at all 7 of the state’s community colleges have access to more than 200 online degree and certificate programs.
 High school students can also access the online courses via eStart, a dual credit program that allows students to earn both high school and college credit simultaneously.